syhpoon/xenvman/README.md

 to spawn, what files to mount inside containers, what ports to expose etc.

 A template script is run by embedded JS interpreter inside `xenvman` server.
-One template is just one javascript file located withing a template base directory (defined by `tpl.base-dir` configuration parameter, or `XENVMAN_TPL.BASE_DIR` environment variable).
+One template is just one javascript file located within a template base directory (defined by `tpl.base-dir` configuration parameter, or `XENVMAN_TPL.BASE_DIR` environment variable).

 A template file name must follow the format: `<name>.tpl.js` and can be located either directly within tpl base dir or in any sub-directory.